 \section{Related Work}

-Anomaly detection has been extensively studied in a wide range of domains, including but not being limited to fraud detection~\cite{abdallah2016fraud}, cyber-intrusion detection~\cite{kwon2017survey}, anomaly detection in videos~\cite{kiran2018overview}, financial domain~\cite{ahmed2016survey}, and for the Internet of Things~\cite{mohammadi2018deep}.
-An extensive survey is out of our paper's scope and can be found in~\cite{chandola2009anomaly,chalapathy2019deep}.
-Here we will focus on anomaly detection in images.
+Anomaly detection has been extensively studied in a wide range of domains, including but not being limited to fraud detection~\cite{abdallah2016fraud}, cyber-intrusion detection~\cite{kwon2017survey}, anomalies in videos~\cite{kiran2018overview}, financial analytics~\cite{ahmed2016survey}, and the Internet of Things~\cite{mohammadi2018deep}.
+An extensive survey is out of the scope of our manuscript and can be found in~\cite{chandola2009anomaly,chalapathy2019deep}.
+Herein, we will focus on anomaly detection in images.

 \textbf{Distribution-based methods.} Conceptually, abnormal examples lie in low probability density areas of the ``normal'' data distribution; samples with a lower probability are thus more likely to be an anomaly.
-Distribution-based methods try to predict if the new example lies in the high-probability area or not.
-KDE~\cite{parzen1962estimation} or a Gaussian mixture models (GMM)~\cite{mclachlan2004finite} aims to model data distribution directly.
+Distribution-based methods try to predict if the new example lies in the high-probability area or not. \yellow{Kernel density estimation}~(KDE)~\cite{parzen1962estimation} or Gaussian mixture models (GMM)~\cite{mclachlan2004finite} aims to model data distribution directly.
 One-class SVM~\cite{chen2001one}, Isolation Forest~\cite{liu2008isolation}, SVDD~\cite{tax2004support} methods create a boundary around normal examples.
 The latest methods extend classical solutions by using deep data representation.
-For example, Deep IF~\cite{ouardini2019towards} successfully utilized Isolation Forest on features extracted from a deep pre-trained network.
+For example, Deep IF~\cite{ouardini2019towards} successfully employed Isolation Forest on features extracted from a deep pre-trained network.
 DAGMM~\cite{zong2018deep} proposed to use GMM on learned data representation.
 Deep SVDD~\cite{ruff2018deep} trains a network representation to minimize the volume of a hypersphere of the normal samples.
 However, the most critical part of such approaches is given in learning discriminative data representation.
 As shown in~\cite{ouardini2019towards} anomaly detection performance may drop if there is a domain shift between the source dataset (for training data representation) and the target task.